 We expect to continue to experience significant growth in the number of our employees and the scope of our operations.
 This growth has placed, and may continue to place, a significant strain on our management and operations.
-Our ability to manage this growth will depend upon our ability to broaden our management team and our ability to attract, hire and retain skilled employees.
+Our ability to manage this growth will depend upon our ability to attract, hire and retain skilled employees.
 Our success will also depend on the ability of our officers and key employees to continue to implement and improve our operational and other systems and to hire, train and manage our employees.